ISO14155:2020 Good Clinical Practice in Medical Device Studies

 Content and Objective of the Course

 In the EU member states medical devices were regulated completely different to pharmaceuticals due to different histories, economic reasons and a distinct mode of action.
-With the amendment of the EU medical device directive the need and requirements for clinical data increased significantly.
-Consequently the regulations for conducting clinical trials with medical devices were completely updated.
+With the Regulation (EU) 2017/745 of April 2017 the market appoval for medical devices was streamlined.
+Consequently the regulations for conducting clinical trials with medical devices were updated.
 The objective of our training is the communication of current legal, ethical and administrative requirements as well as quality, scientific and practical aspects which are necessary for the conduct of clinical trials with medical devices in Europe.
 This training will support you to increase the quality of your clinical studies in accordance with the regulatory requirements.

 Instructions for participants and general conditions